NHTSA Recalls and Your NC Accident Claim

 What if the recall was issued after my accident?

 A recall issued after your accident can still support your claim.
 It shows the manufacturer eventually acknowledged the defect existed.
 The key question is whether the defect was present at the time of your crash, not whether the recall had been announced yet.
-Discovery into the manufacturer's internal records may reveal they knew about the problem before the recall was issued.
+Discovery into the manufacturer's internal Early Warning Reporting data and engineering analyses may reveal they knew about the problem -- and made a deliberate decision not to recall -- long before your accident occurred.

 Can the manufacturer argue contributory negligence if I ignored a recall notice?